 MOST OWNER’S MANUALS RECOMMEND THAT YOU HAVE YOUR PROPANE SYSTEM TESTED BY A PROFESSIONAL ONCE PER YEAR!

-Do not smoke or having any flames or heat sources in the RV during the testing.
+- Do not smoke or have any flames or heat sources in the RV during the testing.

 Final De-Winterizing Systems Check

-You will want to perform checks on all your appliances, cheack all hoses for cracks and repair as needed.
+You will want to perform checks on all your appliances, check all hoses for cracks, and repair them as needed.

-Check all the dump hoses for cracks or leaks and replace any damaged hoses before first dump.
+- Check All Dump Hoses– Check all the dump hoses for cracks or leaks and replace any damaged hoses before the first dump.

-Check the valve seal by moving the handle in small increments.
+- Check Waste Tank Valves– Check the seals on your waste tank valves- Makes sure the tank is empty and connected to the dump station before performing this test.
+Also, check the valve seal by moving the handle in small increments.
 If it is sticking, add some valve lubrication to the tanks to restore the condition of the seal.

 Consult Owner’s Manual